F5Networks/f5-ci-docs/docs/includes/f5-csi_m/topic_csi-controller-mesos.rst

    - creates the virtual server on the BIG-IP in the specified partition,
    - assigns the virtual server to the specified `port-mapping <https://mesosphere.github.io/marathon/docs/ports.html>`_ for the App,
-   - creates pool members for each of the App's tasks.
+   - creates pool members for each of the App's tasks,
+   - creates health monitors for the pool members if a Marathon health check has been configured.

 .. _f5-application-labels: